FNALssi/spack-mpd/doc/Initialization.md

 ```

 At this point, MPD does not yet support the creation of writeable
-Spack instances as part of the initialization process, but we expect
+Spack instances as part of the initialization process.
-this limitation to be addressed soon.